10 Reasons why your Apartment is so Hot

 Make sure to keep an eye on your apartment’s insulation system.
 There are pros and cons to either doing it yourself or hiring an expert.

-An effective insulation system keeps your apartment at a consistent temperature.
+An effective insulation system keeps your apartment cool and at a consistent temperature.
 This means that your air conditioner will work less and you’ll save money on your energy bill.

 By following our tips, you should start to feel like you’re living in cooler temperatures, even when there’s hot air outside.
-These steps will make you stay cool, prevent more direct sunlight from getting into your apartment, and therefore keeping as much heat out as possible.
+These steps will make you stay cool, prevent more direct sunlight and stagnant air from getting into your apartment, and therefore keeping as much heat out as possible.